 Thermal imaging with the valve closed (using Flir One Pro)

 I didn’t find breathing resistances noticeably different when using the valve cap.
 In fact, even when using the mask with the valve open, it seemed as though most of my exhaled breath was passing through the filter rather than the valve.

-Overall, Envo Mask provides solid performance in regards to filtration.
+Overall, Envo Mask provides solid performance regarding filtration.
 The masks and filters perform in excess of the N95 standard.
 While they don’t offer filtration as high as other masks, we should also consider the fit.
-Silicone masks tend to provide a better fit than cloth masks, and this factor should also be considered.
+Silicone masks provide a better fit than cloth masks, which should also be considered.

 With that being said, some masks, such as Stealth Mask, have masks that are certified N99 and N100 (or P3, depending on location).
 These masks provide significantly higher filtration but lack the silicone gel seal.
 So, in the end, while Envo Mask doesn’t have the highest filtration in this category, it performs well.
 In these situations, it’s important to consider which mask fits best.

 One final note on the Envo Mask filter – while the filter is easy to fit, I found that putting the mask together when replacing the filter was somewhat difficult.
 Even following the instructions closely, I often worried about damaging the silicone gel seal when replacing the filter.

 The feedback that I’ve heard most from readers regarding the Envo Mask is how good it fits.
 Along with the N95 certification, this is what drove me to get the mask.
 I wanted to know if the fit is as good as everyone says.